Silver Line (K-Rail): Background

 Kerala has 162000 km of roads which is 4.2% of India's total length.
-This is quite high considering that Kerala accounts for 2.7% of the total population of India.
 The existing railway network in the state is also not suitable for faster travel.
 The average speed of journey by rail and road in the state is about 30% to 40% lower than in the neighbouring states.

 The journey becomes even slower in the rainy seasons because of deterioration in the condition of the roads and railway lines.
 Because of the adverse terrain, there is little scope of economically raising speed of trains on the existing railway line in the corridor.
 With the above in mind, the Government has decided to build the Thiruvananthapuram - Kasaragod corridor as a Semi high-speed line, covering the coastal region which is the most densely populated region of the state.